 - The inability to use the full range of non-verbal signals and cues that are typically taken for granted during in-person meetings.

 - Over-reliance on limited signals and cues that come from watching other people’s faces.

 - Needing to maintain a fixed posture and position to keep yourself in view of your device’s camera.

 - Using equipment that is too small for the task at hand.
 Using mobile phones, for example, requires squinting into a small screen, often no larger than the size of an index card, for long periods.
 Research suggests this leads to reduced eye blinking, resulting in eye irritation and strain.

 - Being unable to mentally or physically escape, even briefly, because being on camera all the time compels nonstop concentration and focus.

 - A feeling of self-consciousness when seeing oneself speak during a video conferenced session.

 How to Prevent or Reduce Zoom Fatigue

-Since COVID-19, professionals working from home not only have to pack their days with distraught patients and clients, but also have often been forced to concurrently contend with many other factors: their own lack of familiarity with the technology upon which they must rely; lack of familiarity with technology-enabled workflows related to documentation and office management; a self-care schedule that is difficult to manage when sheltering-at-home with friends and families; varying degrees of cooperativeness with regard to privacy and sound-control.
-Stacking appointments one after another under such pressured conditions can lead to approaching our home-based work stations with tension and anxiety; our bodies, brains and eyes denied the chance to recover from Zoom Fatigue.
+Since COVID-19, professionals working from home not only have to pack their days with distraught patients and clients but also have often been forced to concurrently contend with many other factors: their own lack of familiarity with the technology upon which they must rely; lack of familiarity with technology-enabled workflows related to documentation and office management; a self-care schedule that is difficult to manage when sheltering-at-home with friends and families; varying degrees of cooperativeness with regard to privacy and sound-control.
+Stacking appointments one after another under such pressured conditions can lead to approaching our home-based workstations with tension and anxiety; our bodies, brains, and eyes are denied the chance to recover from Zoom Fatigue.